 Moazzam Begg is a British Pakistani who was held without charge by the US for 3 years in the notorious Bagram and Guantanamo Bay detention centres.
 After much public outcry he was finally released in 2005, and in 2010, the British Government announced an out-of-court financial settlement for their complicity in the whole affair.
-He has written a book, ‘Enemy Combatant,’ which details the abuse carried out at the detention centres.
-He is currently a media commentator and speaks about international anti-terror measures and how they are eroding human rights.
+His book, ‘Enemy Combatant’ details the abuse carried out at the detention centres.
+He is outreach Director of CAGE, an advocacy organisation which looks at, amongst other issues, how international anti-terror measures are eroding human rights.

 Source of Influence: Social Issues

 Status: Featured in current year